 - Presentations of the participants’ schools.

-- Discussion: how could I use this in the classroom?
+- How could I use Minecraft with my classroom?

 Day 2 – Minecraft and education